-Founded in 1914, the Playhouse is one of the nation’s oldest community theaters and produces a year-round season of dramas, musicals, and children’s productions.
+Founded in 1914, the Playhouse is one of the nation’s oldest non-profit regional theaters and produces a year-round season of dramas, musicals, and youth productions.

 In 1926 The Little Theater was reorganized, added men to its roster, took on a new enthusiasm, and brought in its first full-time director.
 Maurice Gnesin, a professional theater man, ran workshops and gave acting lessons and instruction in stagecraft.